S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 First of all, theexperience of the manager involved plays a decisive role.
 In theory, the more experience a candidate has, the higher the remuneration they can demand.
 What's more, the scarcity on the market of the type of candidate'sprofile in relation to demand has an influence on the MRR.
 For example, candidates with an international profile tend to command a higher GRR.

-Similarly, the interim manager's profession and area ofexpertise play an important role.
-For example, the GRT of a human resources director is generally lower than that of a general manager.
+Similarly, the interim manager's function and area ofexpertise play an important role.
+For example, the rate of a human resources director is generally lower than that of a general manager.

 What's more, the length of the assignment has a direct impact on the overall cost.
 The longer the assignment, the higher the overall cost, since the calculation is based on the average daily rate multiplied by the estimated number of days of the assignment.

-The complexity andintensity of the assignment, depending on the qualitative and quantitative objectives set, also influence the MRR.
+The complexity andintensity of the assignment, depending on the qualitative and quantitative objectives set, also influence the daily rate.
 For example, a manager involved in a short assignment to turn around a company in a troubled sector will be better remunerated than another in a buoyant, high-growth sector.

 The scope of the assignment, themanager 's position within the company, and theextent of the responsibilities assigned to him or her, are also decisive factors in determining the average working week.

-Finally, the choice of the interim manager's legal status (portage salarial, cooperation contract, interim contract, etc.) and the related charges can also have an impact on the overall cost.
+Finally, the choice of the interim manager's legal status (payroll services, cooperation contract, interim contract, etc.) and the related charges can also have an impact on the overall cost.

 Expense reports

-In addition to the MRR, it is necessary to include the costs of the manager of transition manager such as travel and catering expenses, and possibly accommodation costs if he/she is far from the site of the location.
+In addition to the daily rate, it is necessary to include the costs of the manager of transition manager such as travel and catering expenses, and possibly accommodation costs if he/she is far from the site of the location.

 These costs can be billed in two ways:

-• Either actualand in this case, the interim manager or his temporary employment agency sends the receipts to Delville Management, who will then forward them to the client for reimbursement;
+• Either actual expensesand in this case, the interim manager or his temporary employment agency sends the receipts to Delville Management, who will then forward them to the client for reimbursement;

 • Either on the basis of a fixed daily rate negotiated in advance with the company, in which case the manager goes through Delville for processing.